 Maintains extensive ties to Democratic Party

-Long contemptuous of the Bush administration, in August 2003 SCLC issued a press release declaring its intention to take a “stand against increased U.S. militarism, racism, class warfare, the destruction of the environment and a so-called 'War on Terrorism'that justifies the arrests of innocent people and instills fear in all Americans.”
+In August 2003, SCLC issued a press release declaring its intention to take a “stand against increased U.S. militarism, racism, class warfare, the destruction of the environment and a so-called 'War on Terrorism'that justifies the arrests of innocent people and instills fear in all Americans.”

-In the run-up to the 2004 presidential election, SCLC, paying no heed to its founder's counsel against trying to “influence" voters "to vote for any particular party,” rallied support for the Democratic candidate John Kerry.
-Alleging that African Americans had been disenfranchised en masse during the 2000 election, SCLC unveiled a get-out-the vote drive in Florida, under the banner of a “Truth and Justice Campaign.”
+In the run-up to the 2004 U.S. presidential election, SCLC, paying no heed to its founder's counsel against trying to “influence” people “to vote for any particular party,” rallied support for Democratic candidate John Kerry.
+Alleging that African Americans had been disenfranchised en masse in the Florida recount controversy of 2000, the organization unveiled a get-out-the-vote drive in Florida, under the banner of a “Truth and Justice Campaign.”
 SCLC also took its campaign to college campuses and even prisons, sponsoring a “Democracy Behind Bars” initiative to register jailed blacks who were eligible to vote.

-Just days after President Bush's November 2004 reelection, SCLC underwent a public-relations crisis.
-Reverend Shuttlesworth resigned his post as interim President, stating that “[f]or years, deceit, mistrust and a lack of spiritual discipline and truth have eaten away at the core of this once-hallowed organization.”
-He accused SCLC leadership—specifically Vice Chairman Raleigh Trammell—of financial mismanagement and personal impropriety.
+Just days after President George W. Bush's November 2004 re-election, SCLC underwent a public-relations crisis when Fred Shuttlesworth resigned his post as interim president, stating that “[f]or years, deceit, mistrust and a lack of spiritual discipline and truth have eaten away at the core of this once-hallowed organization.”
+He accused SCLC leadership—specifically, vice chairman Raleigh Trammell—of financial mismanagement and personal impropriety.
 Those charges provoked an indignant and invective-laden inter-office memo from Trammel: “If I decide to curse you out nigga, I will....
 [As] for you, you are still a bastard.”